 It has all the creamy, soulful comfort of the traditional recipe that inspired it, but it is gloriously guilt free.

-Like many classic Irish foods, traditional colcannon is of the “stick-to-your-ribs” variety.
+Like many classic Irish foods, traditional colcannon is of the “stick-to-your-ribs” variety (much like Corned Beef and Cabbage).

 A textbook recipe for it would include mashed potatoes, kale (or cabbage), cream and butter, and a mix of leeks, green onions, and/or chives.
 It’s starchy and warming, but it’s a lot heavier than what I’m looking for in my vegetables most nights.